sarroutbi/rustspyder/README.md

 would be saved so that concept can be later used (stored in database, stored in file, displayed in terminal, whatever)

 ## Dumps
-Dumps will be mechanisms to dump each of the concept, together with its value, to a particular output artifact (file, database, whatever)
+Dumps will be mechanisms to dump each of the concepts, together with its value, to a particular output artifact (file, database, whatever)

 As stated initially, all this should be handled via one or several configuration files (it will depend on design requirements)